simdjson/simdjson/README.md

 }
 ```

+We require hardware support for AVX2 instructions.
+You have to make sure that you instruct your
+compiler to use these instructions as needed.
+Under compilers such as GNU GCC or LLVM clang, the
+flag `-march=native` used on a recent Intel compiler (Haswell or better) is sufficient.
+You may
+also use the flags `-mavx2 -mbmi2`.
+Under Visual Studio, you need to target x64 and add the
+flag `/arch:AVX2`.

 Note: In some settings, it might be desirable to precompile `simdjson.cpp` instead of including it.

 ## Usage (old-school Makefile on platforms like Linux or macOS)